The Perks of Buying a Fixer-Upper

 Affordability is based on three key factors: mortgage rates, home prices, and wages.
 And today, it’s improving quickly as rates come down, prices level off, and wages climb.
-If you put your search on pause because it was too expensive to buy, let’s talk about why now may be the perfect time to jump back in.
+If you put your search on pause because it was too expensive to buy, let’s talk about why now may be the perfect time to jump

 Read MoreThe Top 3 Reasons Affordability Is Improving